-Source: Price's elbow issue could cost start
+Source: Price hitting DL with elbow injury back

-The issue is reportedly similar to the injury that sidelined Price for the first two months of the season.
-The Boston Globe first reported that Price could miss Friday's start.
+The Boston Globe first reported that Price would go on the disabled list.

-The Red Sox, who hold a half-game lead over the New York Yankees in the American League East, are returning to Fenway Park to start a three-game series against the red-hot Kansas City Royals.
+Price was 5-3 with a 3.82 ERA in 11 starts since returning May 29 from the elbow issue that cropped up in late February.
+Price underwent an MRI at that time and even flew to the NFL combine in Indianapolis to get second opinions from prominent orthopedic surgeons Dr. James Andrews and Dr. Neal ElAttrache.
+The injury was termed a strained flexor mass in Price's forearm, although he referred to it as a "torn elbow" after a July 4 start in Texas.

-Since his return to the mound, Price has sparred with the media, including a much-publicized incident in which he lashed out at Hall of Fame pitcher and current TV analyst Dennis Eckersley on the team plane June 29.
+Since his return to the mound, Price had sparred with the media, including a much-publicized incident in which he lashed out at Hall of Fame pitcher and current TV analyst Dennis Eckersley on the team plane June 29.

 Price mocked Eckersley and cursed at him multiple times during the confrontation, according to a report published Sunday by The Boston Globe that provided previously unreported details about the altercation.